discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 |Offensive|
 | <Skill name="Arcane Wave" size="big" disableText/> | Use this skill instead of <Skill name="Arcane Blast"/> if you need extra cleave damage at the cost of some target dps.
 Also useful to generate <Boon name="Might"/> with a fire field. |
 | <Skill name="Unravel" size="big" disableText/> | Must have when phase times are pretty short and it is impossible to get full burst inside <Effect name="Exposed"/> effect or phases are too short.
-| <Skill name="Conjure Lightning Hammer" size="big" disableText/> | Good on larger hitboxes and fast phase times instead of <Skill name="Primordial Stance"/>.  **Precast that skill everywhere where it is possible for dps increase.**
+| <Skill name="Conjure Lightning Hammer" size="big" disableText/> | Good on larger hitboxes and fast phase times instead of <Skill name="Primordial Stance"/>.  **Precast that skill everywhere where it is possible for DPS increase.**
 | <Skill name="Conjure Frostbow" size="big" disableText/> | Precast it for <Specialization name="Renegade"/> for additional cc on encounters like Siax.|
 |Defensive|
 | <Skill name="Arcane Shield" size="big" disableText/> | Provides three blocks for things like the console in [Aetherblade Fractal](/fractals/aetherblade). |